orbisgis/h2gis/docs/properties-3D.rst

      - Description
    * - :doc:`ST_Is3D`
      - Return ``1`` if a Geometry has at least one z-coordinate; ``0`` otherwise
+   * - :doc:`ST_M`
+     - Return the m-value of the first coordinate of a Geometry
    * - :doc:`ST_Z`
      - Return the z-value of the first coordinate of a Geometry
    * - :doc:`ST_ZMax`